uhohstinky287/movie-log-app/README.md

 - A user can see the movies that he has rated so far
 - A user has the options to save any changes made onto to file
 - A user has the option to load their movie list from file

+# Instructions for Grader

+- first you wil come across a screen with the option to login (load data) or create an account
+- Since you don't have an account yet, you should create one (click the create account button)
+- type in your username and password, and click create, then ok on the popup, you will see my first visual component (a splash screen of sorts that says creating your account that lasts for 3 seconds)
+- Once on the Home page you see 2 buttons (Save and Exist without Saving), you can click exit without saving and the program will exit without saving anything in this session, so for you right now, your account would not be saved
+- The save button saves all changes you made at any point.
+- The Second tab on the left, (My Movies), shows you a list of movies you have seen and rated
+- Go to the Search Movies Tab where you can search a movie with its exact name and year of release
+- search The Batman , released in 2022.
+(I don't have many movies in my database)
+- Hit search and, it will give details and ask you if you've seen it.
+Click the button it will ask what you rate it /100 and ask if you want to add to your movie list without reviewing it, or review it.
+- If you click review, you will be prompted to write a review, and then it'll give you the text area to write.
+- Once you hit the add review button, the movie will be saved to your list.
+You can check this by either searching the movie again, and it will show you your rating and review
+- Or you could go to My Movies Tab and hit refresh
+- In Search movies, you can also add a movie to the database if you search for a movie that isn't in the database now
+- You can try that, but be prepared with the movie's director and short objective description
+- In the Friends tab you can see friends that you have on your friends list
+- You can search for a user as well, if the user exists, it will display their movie list as well as an option to add as a friend.
+You can search my user "moviewatcher" to see theirs and add as a friends.
+Once added, hit refresh to see it
+- Then you can go back to home and click save, then exit and then restart the app, login, and you'll see my 2nd image